davyraittdevelops/legendary-dragons/README.md

 ## 8. Insufficient data security
 * A way to limit this risk is by using access control to restrict data access to only those users who have permission.
 Access control is a process of setting rules for who has access to which data and for what purposes.
 This allows for monitoring of who has access to which data and how this data is used.
-* For this, we use AWS Identity and Access Management (IAM) in our application.
+* For this, we use AWS Identity and Access Management (IAM) in our application with Least Privileges principles in mind.

 ## 9. Insufficient security of software dependencies
 * A way to limit this risk is by keeping dependencies up-to-date and regularly checking them for security issues.
 It is important to use the latest versions of dependencies as they often fix security issues that were present in previous versions.